Joshmerm/FitnessTracker/README.md

 ### Run
 `yarn start`

+### Description
+The fitness tracker is a react native application that aims to keep track of how \
+many calories you gain from eating meals and how many calories you lose from doing workouts by logging in the details of \
+each meal or workout then it tallies up how many calories you gained and burned total.\

+### For In Deptch Description Refer To [ReadMe.txt](https://github.com/Joshmerm/FitnessTracker/blob/main/README.txt)

 ### Using Git Flow For Team, Use This
 Use This [Video](https://www.youtube.com/watch?v=jhtbhSpV5YA) For Reference<br><br>
 Use The Following Command to create a branch, this will also switch over to the newly created branch\